babashka/sci/README.md

 See [Forkable SCI worlds](doc/forking.md) for the lifecycle, semantic boundary, and current limitations of this experimental model.

+A small interactive tree of forked REPL worlds can be run with `clojure -M:examples -m sci.examples.forked-repl`.

 ### Implementing require and load-file

 SCI supports loading code via a hook that is invoked by SCI's implementation of